iSnakeBuzz/UHCMeetup/README.md

 * **iSnakeBuzz_** - [Website](https://www.isnakebuzz.com/)

 ### License
-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details